FRVT 1:1 Leaderboard [last updated: 2019-10-16]

 FMR ≤ 0.000001

 FMR ≤ 0.0001

 FMR ≤ 0.01

 Additional algorithms not listed in the leaderboard can be found in Table 2 of our latest FRVT report.
-The report includes results for fifty four algorithms applied to six datasets.
 It is a draft made available for comments.
 It will be updated on a monthly basis as algorithms and computations complete, as datasets are added, and as new analyses are developed.